 - All relevant security and stability fixes from Firefox ESR 68.9

-Firefox ESR 68.6.1esr (see security notes and downloads) adds the critical security fix to the Extended Support Release family for OS X 10.9 or later, Linux, or Windows.
+Firefox ESR 68.9.0esr (see security notes and downloads) includes the security fixes for the Extended Support Release family for OS X 10.9 or later, Linux, or Windows.
 A Firefox FTP server includes all the various versions for downloading.

 Firefox Quantum Developer Edition is an alternate version for desktop systems that incorporates tools such as editors, debuggers and responsive design views.